UoB-HPC/TSVC_2/README.md

 Fortran compilers and some Fortran specific flags, as well as flags to enable or disable OpenMP for each compiler are provided with the hope that these makefiles would be useful for other purposes.

+If you find any issues or have any requests, please let us know!